C-Section

 Labor

-Labor is not one single script.
-Before urgency sets in, here is a calm look at how labor unfolds, why timing varies, and why you do not need to figure everything out right now.
+Labor isn't one single script.
+Before urgency sets in, here's a calm look at how it unfolds, why timing varies, and why you don't need it all figured out.

-Most moms hear intense labor stories long before anyone explains the quieter truths.
+Most moms hear intense labor stories long before anyone explains the quieter truths about how active labor actually feels.
 By the time you are a few weeks into pregnancy, you may already feel like you should know exactly what labor will look like, what decisions you will need to make, and when to make them.

 You don't.
 And that is completely fine.